candycode/qpy/README.md

 QPy
 ====

-QPy is a binding between Python and Qt(tested with versions 4.7 and 4.8).
+QPy is a run-time binding library between Python and Qt(tested with versions 4.7 and 4.8).

 The main use of QPy is to make a pre-existing application or library